kindmemento/apollo-api/README.md

     updatedAt DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP, CONSTRAINT fk_consumption_user_id FOREIGN KEY (userId) REFERENCES Users(id) ON DELETE CASCADE );

+I then implemented the addIndex method of indexController, which is the most complicated part of this simple server.

+The logic handles both cases of insertion provided in requirements doc:
+1. Regular order: Feb1 with indexValue of 100 being inserted first - Feb3 with indexValue of 500 being inserted second
+2. Reverse order: Feb3 with indexValue of 500 being inserted first - Feb1 with indexValue of 100 being inserted second

+Tested through Postman with mock data and ensured seamless expected output in both cases: consumptions are calculated after second index insertion, correctly, distributed evenly to the date range between two index readings.

+I also wrote a Jest test with the help of ChatGPT to make sure they pass.
+They seem to miss a simple case - a string mismatch between expected return values.
+But all functions work as expected; entity relations are set up properly, and data is calculated and inserted correctly.